stkent/PragmaticAndroidDependencyInjection/part2-refactor/guide.md

 **Manually inject dependencies into presenter**

-- In the `SandwichPresenter` class: add new fields of types `IOrderingApi` and `ISession`, and initialize them in the constructor:
+- In the `SandwichPresenter` class: add new fields of types `IOrderingApi`, `ISession`, and `IFaveStorage`, and initialize them in the constructor:
     ```java
     @NonNull
     private final ISandwichView view;